johnalison/WorkingPhilosophy/BookNotes/TheRedQueen.md

 - One of the great recurring themes in human history is the balance between cooperation and conflict.

-- The principle insight of the theory of sexual selection is that the goal of an animal is snot just to survive but to breed.
+- The principle insight of the theory of sexual selection is that the goal of an animal is not just to survive but to breed.
 Where the breeding and survival come into conflict, its breeding that takes precedence.
 And breeding in sexual species consists of finding an appropriate partner and convincing it to part with some of its genes.
-This goal is so central to life that it has influenced the design not only of the body but of the psyche.
+This goal is so central to life that it has influenced the design not only of the body but of the psyche. (#WhoWeAre)

-- The greatest "experts" our species has produced on the subject of human nature were people like Buddha and Shakespeare, not scientists or philosophers.
+- The greatest "experts" our species have produced on the subject of human nature were people like Buddha and Shakespeare, not scientists or philosophers. (#Buddhism)

-- Why did sex evolve: Survey the scientists and virtually all will agree that the problem has been solved, but none will agree on the solution.
+- Why did sex evolve: Survey the scientists and virtually all will agree that the problem has been solved, but none will agree on the solution. (#ExpertsDisagree)

 - Selection within species is always going to be more important than selection between the species.